-When your company handles personal data, chances are you're not doing it alone.
+When your company handles personal data and PII, chances are you’re not doing it alone.
 Third-party services help with everything from cloud storage to payment processing.
-But here's what many businesses miss: some of these vendors are actually "subprocessors" under GDPR, and that comes with specific legal obligations.
+But here’s what many businesses miss: some of these vendors are actually “subprocessors” (also spelled "sub processor") under GDPR, and that comes with specific legal obligations.

+The concept of a subprocessor can be explained as a third-party service provider engaged by a data processor to handle personal data on behalf of a data controller.
 Getting this wrong can lead to hefty fines and compliance headaches.
-Yet surprisingly, many companies still don't understand which vendors qualify as subprocessors or what they need to do about them.
+Yet surprisingly, many companies still don’t understand which vendors qualify as subprocessors or what they need to do about them—making it critical to identify and manage subprocessors for compliance and risk management.

 Table of contents